Are you a frequent flyer who suffers from tinnitus? Here are a few tips to help you avoid “airplane ear” and help stop the ringing in your ears.

 Either way, when flying, it can make relaxing difficult.
-It’s hard to hear the flight attendant or a travel companion.
-It may even be painful.
+It’s difficult to hear the flight attendant or a travel companion and could even turn painful.

-Planes produce what tinnitus sufferers could consider the perfect storm.
-They’re loud plus the ascension and landing pressure changes require your inner ears to adjust to a new altitude quickly.
+Planes produce what tinnitus sufferers would consider the perfect storm.
+They’re loud plus the ascension and landing pressure changes, as mentioned above, require your inner ears to adjust to a new altitude quickly.
 Depending on how severe the tinnitus is, these two conditions can make flying so bad that you’ll wish you had taken that 24-hour car ride all the way down to Disney World.

 Whether or not the noise impacts your tinnitus will depend on the type of tinnitus you have.
 Most people have high-frequency tinnitus.
 Their symptoms get worse with high-frequency sounds.
 Jet engines function mostly at a mid-frequency range.
-Because of this, you may experience no worsening symptoms at all from the jet noise and should be able to enjoy your flight with no issues (besides no leg room and sub-par in-flight meals).
+Because of this, you may not experience any worsening symptoms at all from the jet noise and should be able to enjoy your flight with no issues (besides no leg room and sub-par in-flight meals).

 If however, you have tinnitus that is responsive to mid-frequency sounds or your tinnitus aggravates with any loud sound, then plane travel without planning may be uncomfortable (in addition to the bad food and cramped space).

 Most people are accustomed to their ears popping when they ascend and descend in an aircraft, but tinnitus sufferers find this much more of an ordeal.

-If it doesn’t do its job, then a vacuum is created that “sucks” the eardrum’s thin membrane into the inner ear.
+If the eustachian tube doesn’t do its job, then a vacuum is created that “sucks” the eardrum’s thin membrane into the inner ear.
 This action stretches the delicate layer unnaturally, causing sounds to become even more distorted and, at times, causing pain.

 How to Prevent Airplane Tinnitus

-Bring and wear earplugs or sound-canceling earmuffs.
+- Bring and wear sound-canceling headphones or earmuffs.
 You don’t have to wear them the whole flight.
 Most people only experience discomfort when engines are at their loudest.
 That’s during take-off.

-Ask, in advance, to be seated away from the jets because of your health condition.
+- Ask, in advance, to be seated away from the jets because of your health condition.
 This will be in the front of the plane.
 (Bonus: You’ll get to exit the plane a lot faster, too, when you sit up front!)

-Yawn and swallow as you ascend.
-Any activity where you’re moving your jaw helps open up those eustachian tubes.
-They can better do their job.
+- Yawn and swallow as you ascend.
+Any activity where you’re moving your jaw helps open up those eustachian tubes, which allows them to do their job better.
 Some find that chewing gum or sucking on hard candy helps as well.